-Own the agenda.
+Own the Agenda

 You are here to pitch.
 Lead the meeting.
-Start with introductions to establish context but don’t let the investor ramble.
+Start with introductions to establish context, but don’t let the investor ramble.
 This is an opportunity for you to show how you can command a room.
 But, of course, don’t be a jerk or a know-it-all.

-Have a big vision.
+Have a Big Vision

 There is a reason why you’re raising money.
 Articulate what you’ll do with it and how far it will take you.
 Will you need to raise again in 12 months?
-Is this the last time you’ll need to raise, as in 6 months you’ll be cash flow positive?
+Is this the last time you’ll need to raise, as in six months you’ll be cash flow positive?
 Those answers lead to you knowing what kind of business you’re building.

-Listen and take feedback.
+Listen and Take Feedback

+Remember, this is a two-way pitch.
 There is a lot of money out there.
 You need to make sure you’re getting the right money.
 So just as much as the investor is evaluating you, evaluate them.
 Beyond a check, what other value do they offer?
 Network?
 Experience?
 Complementary skill set?
 Too often new entrepreneurs forget that they have leverage and power too.